 - Signature: Authorised signature-digital or physical-of supplier.

-Input Tax Credit (ITC): Maximising Benefits and Compliance
+Input Tax Credit (ITC) Compliance

 Input Tax Credit (ITC) forms the central part of the GST structure, whereby businesses can claim credit on various taxes paid on acquisitions and set this credit against the liability of taxes payable on sales.
 Effective management of ITC is crucial to minimise tax outflow, ensure compliance, and improve cash flow.